A beginner’s guide to database deadlock

-According to the Oracle documentation, the transaction that detected the rollback is the one whose statement will be rolled back.
+According to the Oracle documentation, the transaction that detected the deadlock is the one whose statement will be rolled back.

-The DEADLOCK_PRIORITY session can accept any integer between -10 and 10, or pre-defined values such as LOW (-5), NORMAL (0) or HIGH (5).
+DEADLOCK_PRIORITY session can accept any integer between -10 and 10, or pre-defined values such as

-In case of a deadlock, the current transaction will roll back, unless the other transactions have a lower deadlock priority value.
+In case of a deadlock, the transaction will roll back, unless the other transaction has a lower deadlock priority value.
 If both transactions have the same priority value, then SQL Server rolls back the transaction with the least rollback cost.

 As explained in the documentation, PostgreSQL does not guarantee which transaction is to be rolled back.